cantaloupe-project/cantaloupe/README.md

 ## ImageIoProcessor

-ImageIoProcessor uses the Java ImageIO interface to load and operate on BufferedImages.
+ImageIoProcessor uses the Java ImageIO framework to load and operate on BufferedImages.

-ImageIO, as its name implies, is simply an I/O interface that does not know anything about image formats, and therefore the list of formats supported by this processor varies depending on platform and the available libraries (jars) in the classpath.
+ImageIO, as its name implies, is simply an I/O interface that does not know anything about image formats, and therefore the list of formats supported by this processor varies depending on the libraries (jars) available in the classpath.
 By default, it is minimal -- typically something like JPEG, GIF, and PNG.

-See the following links for interesting possibilities:
+See the following links for some interesting possibilities:

 * [https://github.com/jai-imageio/jai-imageio-core]
   (https://github.com/jai-imageio/jai-imageio-core)